StatsGary/NHSDataDictionaRy/README.md

 ## Additional updates

+A new update has been added to the package to allow OpenSafely data to be intergated via the R lookup.

 Updates are being worked on at the moment to include:
-- Links to OpenSafely data
 - Wrapper functions for returning nhs_data_elements all in one function

 These will be made available in the next release.